apache/carbondata/docs/datamap/bloomfilter-datamap-guide.md

  If this occurs very often, it means that current BloomFilter is useless.
 You can disable or drop it.
  Sometimes we cannot see any pruning result about BloomFilter datamap in the explain output, this indicates that the previous datamap has pruned all the blocklets and there is no need to continue pruning.
-+ In some scenario, the BloomFilter datamap may not enhance the query performance significantly but if it can reduce the number of spark task, there is still chance that BloomFilter datamap can enhance the performance of concurrent query.
++ In some scenarios, the BloomFilter datamap may not enhance the query performance significantly but if it can reduce the number of spark task, there is still a chance that BloomFilter datamap can enhance the performance for concurrent query.
++ Note that BloomFilter datamap will decrease the data loading performance and may cause slightly storage expansion (for datamap index file).